aerotron1/ISDB/README.md

 - Scaffold an express application `npm install -g express-generator` and launch VS code.
 - Without going through all the steps install npm project `npm init -y`.
+- Installed nodemon in the dev enviroment as it's not required in global enviroment during production `npm install --save-dev nodemon`
 - Installed eslint used in two cases, adhere to set standard and how it was violated.
   ......